b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 ## Problem {#sec:toothpaste_problem}

-There is a story (perhaps it is just an urban legend) that in the the 1960s a toothpaste manufacturer faced a financial crisis.
+There is a story (perhaps it's just an urban legend) that in the the 1960s a toothpaste manufacturer faced a financial crisis.
 They were desperate to make the sales go up, but nothing seemed to work.
 Finally, a guy came by and offered to increase their sales by at least 50% in exchange for $100,000.
 At first the